gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 [https://youtu.be/V3pzxngeLqw](https://youtu.be/V3pzxngeLqw)

-### 34. Count Min Sketch
+### 34. Count-Min Sketch

-Count Min Sketch is a probabilistic algorithm.
+Count-Min Sketch is a probabilistic algorithm.
-<b>Count frequency of event in streaming data</b>, uses multiple hash to map frequency on to a matrix.
+**Count frequency of event in streaming data**, uses multiple hash to map frequency on to a matrix.
 Uses less space.
 In some cases it can over count due to hash collision but never under-count the events.

 1. Count frequency of events, range query, total, percentile.